roman-milk/roman-milk.github.io/teacher-teacher.md

  "Sally won, what do we do to slave Julie?"
 Patty asked.

  "Sally thought for a moment, and then smiled, "I was so pissed off yesterday when my History teacher took my phone.
 Let's take them all into the shower and piss all over her.
 Then the other two can lick her off."
-Report_Story #4